baseball bat rockersby Michael Bellino $500.00

 From the Dugout

 Sure to be your favorite seat outside the stadium, these sturdy rockers are handmade from reclaimed baseball bats and unfinished Canadian white cedar.
-Handmade by Mike Bellino in Massachusetts.
+Handmade by Michael Bellino in Massachusetts.

 Available in Adult and Child size.
 Sold separately.

 The bats are treated with a polyurethane finish.
 Remaining wood undergoes a natural finishing process called "checking," which creates naturally-occuring cracks that do not compromise the integrity of the wood.
 Cover if left outside.
 Unfinished cedar will patina and weather if left out in the elements, which is the artist's intention.
 If you prefer to keep the chair as is, treat it with a polyurethane finish or wood stain.

 Bats will be slightly weathered due to use.
 Some assembly required.